kkb0318/irsa-manager/README.md

 Before you begin, ensure you have the following:

-- A running Kubernetes cluster (non-EKS).
+- A running Kubernetes cluster.
 - Helm installed on your local machine.
 - AWS user credentials with appropriate permissions.
   - The permissions should allow irsa-manager to call the necessary AWS APIs.
 You can find all the APIs that irsa-manager calls in the internal/aws/aws.go interfaces.